YouTube is to launch a subscription service offering original, exclusive videos - including feature-length films starring high-profile vloggers

 Package deal

 YouTube will offer US-based users a month's free trial of Red from 28 October.
-International pricing and launches will be announced soon."For years, YouTube's fans have been telling us they want more," the company wrote in a blog post.
+International pricing and launches will be announced soon.

 "More choice when watching their favourite content, more ways to support their favourite creators and, above all, the option to watch their favourite videos uninterrupted."